 As you build your breakdown cover, you can expect to have the choice of optional extras to make your cover even more complete.

-Tyre events on the road are a main breakdown reason and can be costly.
-With Tyre Replace we’ll pay for replacement tyres if you have accidental, malicious damage or puncture to your tyres, from £6 per month or £72 per year
+Tyre problems on the road are one of the leading causes of breakdown and can be costly to resolve.
+With Tyre Replace we’ll cover the cost of replacement tyres if they suffer accidental/malicious damage or puncture, from just £6 per month.

 There is nothing worse than jumping in the car and finding your battery is flat.
-With Battery replace if your battery is no longer serviceable, we'll deliver and fit an RAC replacement starter battery.
-Cover from £3 per month or £36 per year
+With Battery Replace if your battery is no longer serviceable, we'll deliver and fit an RAC replacement starter battery.
+Cover from £3 per month.

 By now, you should have a much clearer and informed idea about breakdown cover and the various different levels of cover.
 Before you make a purchase though, there are some other important points to consider when reviewing the best option for you.

 Aside from the types of breakdown cover, the key questions you need to ask any provider include:

 - How many patrol vehicles are in your fleet?

 - How quickly can one of your patrol vehicles reach me, if I have broken down?

 - Is breakdown cover available 365 days a year, 24 hours a day, and seven days a week?